I'm Just Wild About Animal Crackers

 "I'm Just Wild About Animal Crackers" is a 1926 novelty song by Fred Rich, Harry Link, and Sam Coslow.
-It was first recorded by Irving Aaronson and his Commanders.
+It was first recorded by Duke Ellington on June 21, 1926 and two days later by Irving Aaronson and his Commanders.
 Around the release of the song, A&P Stores and Henry Waterson Inc. arranged to sell a copy of the song and a box of animal crackers together for 25 cents.